btschwertfeger/Foucaults-Pendulum-Website/README.md

 # Foucault Pendulum

-The Foucault pendulum, named after the French physicist [Léon Foucault](https://en.wikipedia.org/wiki/L%C3%A9on_Foucault), is a long spherical pendulum with a large mass at the lower end.
-This pendulum is so large that the earth's rotation influences its trajectory.
-By this change of the trajectory it can be proved that the earth rotates.
+The Foucault pendulum, named after its inventor, the French physicist [Léon Foucault](https://en.wikipedia.org/wiki/L%C3%A9on_Foucault), is a very long spherical pendulum with a large mass at the bottom.
+In an experiment with such a pendulum in 1851, Foucault was able to prove for the first time in a simple way that the earth rotates.
+Before that, one always had to rely on long observations of the night sky and calculations.
+With this experiment, it has been possible to make the earth's rotation accessible in a relatively simple way, even to people with little or no knowledge of physics.

+## How is this experiment performed?

+The pendulum is set up at a fixed point and brought into an initial position, where the release of a band with the help of fire sets the pendulum in swinging motion.
+This is to prevent unwanted movement and additional swing and spin.

+## What can be observed?

+At the poles of our earth, after about 23.93 hours, it would look as if the pendulum had turned 360°, but in fact it is the earth that turns under the pendulum and this turn is not transmitted to the swinging object.
+At the equator this is different, because there the path of the pendulum does not seem to change.
+This is due to the fact that a day on earth, with its almost 24 hours, divided by the sine of the latitude at the equator is 0. $$0=\frac{23.99}{sin(0)}$$

+## References

+- Gerrit Lohmann (Alfred-Wegener-Institute, Bremerhaven, Germany), provided a R implementation of the equations of the pendelum

+- <a target="_blank" href="https://www.kip.uni-heidelberg.de/image/f/oeffwiss/pendel/Foucault.pdf"> The Foucault Pendulum </a> - a Simplified Trajectory Analysis for a Pendulum on a Turntable and an Outlook to a Pendulum on Earth, A. Reiser annd J. Stiewe (2018)

-## So what?
+## License

-This website is intended to give teachers and learners the opportunity to understand and apply content more easily with the help of this website.
+This website and the attached notebook are available as learning materials for lectures and similar events.
-This can be found here: [Foucault Pendelum](https://b-schwertfeger.de/projects/awi-work/foucaults-pendelum/index.html)
+This can be found [here](https://b-schwertfeger.de/projects/awi-work/foucaults-pendelum/).

-### Private notes

-1. npm init
-2. npm install maths
-3. sudo watchify main.js -o main_bundle.js